Residential Care Homes

 Care homes with early-onset dementia services:

-- Abbeyfield House in Stockport, Cheshire
+- Abbeyfield House Bramhall in Stockport

 - Bradbury House in Gosforth, Cumbria